FarhadBanazadeh/sequence-computations/README.md

 14. Base residue-dependent reduced map with three observed attractors and exhaustive verification of all 80,000,000,000 positive starting values not divisible by 5 up to `10^11` — Zenodo 22786203
 15. Its exactly conjugate 6^r-scaled family with three-attractor transport, orbit-statistic invariance, and transfer of the 10^11 finite verification — Zenodo 22809470
+16. Floor-based reduced map (T(n)=(\lfloor6n/5\rfloor+1)/5^{\nu_5(\lfloor6n/5\rfloor+1)}) with one observed attractor, complete 5-adic reduction, and exhaustive verification of all positive starting values up to 10^11 — Zenodo 22856438

 ## VIII.
 Ternary (7k±1)/6 line

-16. Base ternary residue-dependent reduced map with a single observed attractor and exhaustive verification of all 33,333,333,333 admissible starting values below `10^11` — Zenodo 22829703
+17. Base ternary residue-dependent reduced map with a single observed attractor and exhaustive verification of all 33,333,333,333 admissible starting values below `10^11` — Zenodo 22829703
-17. Exact 7^r-scaled family of the ternary (7k±1)/6 map, with algebraic conjugacy, preservation of trajectories, valuations, stopping times and cycle structure, and transfer of the complete base verification below 10^11 to the corresponding scaled domains — Zenodo 22845484
+18. Exact 7^r-scaled family of the ternary (7k±1)/6 map, with algebraic conjugacy, preservation of trajectories, valuations, stopping times and cycle structure, and transfer of the complete base verification below 10^11 to the corresponding scaled domains — Zenodo 22845484

 ---